Everything about Check-in and Security

 There are differences between how long before departure, online Check-in is possible.
 We refer to the individual airlines for further information.

 Luggage must be submitted at the airport no later than 9.30 p.m. the day before departure.

 On your ticket appears the time when your airline closes for check-in.
 We recommend all our passengers to show up well before this time.

 Here you will find online check-in:

-*Check-in with Ryanair is only available online at least two hours before departure.
+*Check-in with Ryanair and Volotea is only available online at least two hours before departure.
 Be aware that you must bring a printet version of your boarding pass at the airport baggage drop or an online version on your mobile smartphone.
 An additional fee is charged at the airport if physical check-in and printing of boarding pass is needed.

 These items from your carry-ons must be placed in a tray when you go through security: